 As was the case in the PVM, the local variables of each method may be thought of as elements of a local array, indexed from zero (in the JVM the arguments supplied to the method are also stored in this space).
 Provision is made in the instruction set for transferring values between this area and the operand stack, and there is a close resemblance between some of the code for the JVM and the PVM.
-For example, the code corresponding to is essentially identical, save for the mnemonics used:
+For example, the code corresponding to int a, b, c; c = 400000 + a b;

+is essentially identical, save for the mnemonics used: